 - are awarded on a competitive basis; - provide that the publisher, distributor, wholesaler, or retailer shall not charge a purchase price, rental fee, or other fees for the purchase, lease, or use of an instructional material that exceeds the lowest price or fee charged to a school governing authority in any other state for the same instructional material; - provide that, upon request, a publisher or other content provider shall allow the of purchase textbooks and other instructional materials through the central depository; and - require compliance with the National Instructional Materials Accessibility Standard, as consistent with the Individuals with Disabilities Education Act of 2004 (20 U.S.C.
 1474(e)) for the conversion of print instructional materials from which braille and large print textbooks can be produced for eligible students.
-Sample language to include in local contracts is provided below:

-Local Textbook and Instructional Materials Agreements: Sample Language
+Local Textbook and Instructional Materials Agreements: Sample Language to Include in Contracts

 - 1. OBLIGATION.
-Publisher shall automatically reduce the net cost of textbooks when the net cost of the publisher for books covered by the contract are reduced to any school or school system in the United States so that no edition of that textbook shall at any time be sold in this state at a higher net cost than that received for that book from any school or school system in the United States. - DEPOSITORY.
-The publisher agrees to utilize the book depository designated by the State Superintendent of Education where all textbooks and instructional materials can be ordered and distributed from a central location.
+Publisher shall automatically reduce the net cost of textbooks when the net cost of the publisher for books covered by the contract are reduced to any school or school system in the United States so that no edition of that textbook shall at any time be sold in this state at a higher net cost than that received for that book from any school or school system in the United States. - 2.
+DEPOSITORY.
+The publisher agrees to utilize the book depository designated by the State Superintendent of Education where all textbooks and instructional materials can be ordered and distributed from a central location. - 3.
+ACCESS TO INSTRUCTIONAL MATERIALS.
+By agreeing to deliver the materials marked with "NIMAS" on this contract or purchase order, the publisher agrees to submit a valid NIMAS file set to the NIMAC at the American Printing House for the Blind, Inc. (APH).
+Should the vendor be a distributor of the materials and not the publisher, the distributor agrees to immediately notify the publisher of its obligation to submit NIMAS file sets of the purchased products to the NIMAC.
+This is page of of this contract or purchase order.